Export to PowerPoint / Word

 PowerPoint Placement

-What is a placeholder?
+What is a Placeholder?

-• If any destination shape is selected, the pasted object (e.g., picture, table) will be inserted onto the slide at the top left position of the destination shape.
+The pasted object (e.g., picture, table) is inserted at the top left position of the selected destination shape.

 When you place a shape in a placeholder and then resize or move it, the containing placeholder stretches and moves with the shape.
-If you delete the shape the placeholder resets immediately, snapping back into position as defined on the slide's layout.
+If you delete the shape, the placeholder resets immediately, snapping back into position as defined on the slide's layout.
 This is native PowerPoint behavior.

 Word Placement

-• If the destination shape is a table and more than one cell—or the entire table—is selected, the placement described above applies.
-If a single cell in a Word table is selected, the pasted object is inserted into that cell.
+If the destination shape is a table and more than one cell—or the entire table—is selected, the placement rules described above apply.

 Size Matching

 When a destination shape is selected in PowerPoint or Word, you can match the width, height, both width and height, or neither dimension of the pasted object to the destination shape.
-These options are set with checkboxes labeled Width and Height on the Macabacus tab in the Import group in PowerPoint and Word, and in the Export group in Excel.
+These options are set with checkboxes labeled Width and Height on the Macabacus tab in the Import group in PowerPoint and Word, and in theExport group in Excel.
 If no destination shape is selected, pasted objects will be inserted at their original sizes.

 Exporting Pictures